TDin05/Python-Development/M00-Setup/06-Using-Notebooks.md

 **Colab — cannot find the GitHub tab**
 Go to [colab.research.google.com](https://colab.research.google.com) → File → Open notebook → GitHub → sign in when prompted.

+**Binder — takes forever to load**
+Binder can take up to 5 minutes if the environment has not been built recently.
+If it fails, try again once.
+If it keeps failing, use Colab instead.

-For more issues, see [07-Troubleshooting.md](./07-Troubleshooting.md).
+For more issues, see [08-Troubleshooting.md](./08-Troubleshooting.md).

 ---